bora399/python-works/README.md

-These are just my python examples
+These are my python projects